The Office of Auditing and Evaluation

 The OIG’s Office of Auditing and Evaluation conducts audits and other reviews of DOT’s transportation programs and activities to ensure they operate economically, efficiently, and effectively.
 Our audits cover all of DOT’s transportation sectors, from aviation, highways, railroads and mass transit, to motor carriers, maritime shipping, pipelines and transportation research.
 In accordance with the Inspector General Act of 1978 (as amended), and to maintain our independence and objectivity, the OIG does not engage in making policy decisions for the Department or assist in operating DOT programs.

-The office staff includes auditors, analysts, information technology experts, economists, statisticians, editors, and other specialists at DOT’s Washington, D.C. headquarters and at eight field offices throughout the country.
+The office staff includes over 250 auditors, analysts, information technology experts, economists, statisticians, editors, and other specialists at DOT’s Washington, D.C. headquarters and at eight field offices throughout the country.
 We disseminate our findings and recommendations to DOT, Congress, and the public through reports, testimonies, and advisories.

 How Do We Decide What to Audit?